phptek/silverstripe-exodus/docs/en/troubleshooting.md

 #### **PHPCrawl**

-There is a known issue with PHPCrawl.
-You'll need to hack a single line of a single file in this lib, to make craling work.
-See [this issue](https://github.com/phptek/silverstripe-exodus/issues/17) for more.
+There is a known issue with PHPCrawl with PHP8.
+See [this issue](https://github.com/phptek/silverstripe-exodus/issues/24) for more.

 #### **Other**